grannycart/by-sound-alone_source/README.md

     * git and make (obviously)
     * pandoc
     * at least a basix latex install if you want to make pdfs
-        * on Arch Linux:
+        * on Arch Linux (what I use, so this is a note to myself):
             * you need to add the otf-latin-modern package to get the font lmroman10-regular
             * and texlive-fontsrecommended to get lmodern.sty
         * Xetex (on Arch Linux, the texlive-xetex package) --- xelatex engine is used for the pdf generation.
         * (probably some other specific packages, likely to vary depending on distro.)
     * date (virtually all unix machines have this by default)
-    * calibre --- if you want to create .mobi files.
+    * calibre --- for testing your epub, and if you want to create .mobi files.
 (See comments in Makefile)
     * Inkscape --- if you want to edit the diagrams